 There are many studies that show that caffeine does increase metabolism by upping your heart rate causing a thermogenic effect (as is often touted in screaming letters on diet pill packaging) and increased calorie burn.
 Research has also indicated that it is a mild appetite suppressant.
 In addition, it has also been found that a dose of caffeine before your workout can help you work up to 30% harder without upping your rate of perceived exertion thereby allowing you to burn more calories.

 The problem is that none of these effects have translated into weight loss.
-The Mayo Clinic debunks the first two points by saying that while caffeine does suppress the apetitite and up metabolism, it doesn’t do it to a significant degree and the effects don’t last long enough to make a difference in a person’s weight.
+The Mayo Clinic debunks the first two points by saying that while caffeine does suppress the appetite and up metabolism, it doesn’t do it to a significant degree and the effects don’t last long enough to make a difference in a person’s weight.
 Although they add the caveat that caffeine will produce a temporary decrease in weight due to its diuretic properties.

 As for the last point regarding your workout, this is a documented effect.
 But here’s the kicker: it only works if your body is not already used to caffeine.
 If you never have the stuff and then slam an energy drink before a big race it can definitely increase your performance.
 In fact, I know many a runner who swears by this.
 (Be careful if you try this one out though as caffeine often has the added bonus of loosening one’s bowels.)
 But the effect is lost if your body is already acclimated to that level of caffeine.
-In addition, the extra work exerted during your race causes increased hunger afterwards.
+In addition, the extra work exerted during your race causes increased hunger afterward.
 So while you may reap some performance gains, they probably won’t translate to weight loss.

 Caffeine affects cravings for food because it raises the stress hormone cortisol.
 Cortisol raises heart rate, blood pressure and tells your body to increase its energy stores.
 This results in the body craving sweets.
 So if you’re wondering why you snacked on cookies in the afternoon, it could have something to do with that coffee you drank with breakfast.

 In addition to increasing cravings for sweets, raised cortisol levels have been linked to increased storage of abdominal fat, a lower immune system and higher blood pressure among other things.
-Caffeine has also been linked to increased insulin resistence, the scary precursor to diabetes, not to mention the lesser side effects of jitteriness, anxiety, heart palpitations and fragmented thinking.
+Caffeine has also been linked to increased insulin resistance, the scary precursor to diabetes, not to mention the lesser side effects of jitteriness, anxiety, heart palpitations and fragmented thinking.